 There has never been any rigorous logical proof of that fallacious claim.

 As shown on the page The Diagonal Argument the fallacious claim that there are more elements in some limitlessly large sets than in some other limitlessly large sets is given by an additional argument that is tacked onto the diagonal argument (see The secondary argument and also the page Proof of More Real numbers than Natural Numbers).
-This secondary argument claims that if it is impossible to define a one-to-one correspondence between two limitlessly large sets, then one limitlessly large set must have “more” elements than the other limitlessly large set.
+This secondary argument claims that if it is impossible to define a one-to-one correspondence between two limitlessly large sets, then one limitlessly large set must have a different Cardinal number than the other limitlessly large set, and have “more” elements than the other limitlessly large set.
 Along with this claim there is the concomitant claim that there must be real numbers that cannot have any finite definition - that there must “exist” what are called “indefinable” or “inaccessible” real numbers.
+This notion had its origins in a 1905 paper by Julius König, you can see an English translation online at On the foundations of set theory and the continuum problem.
 A logical analysis shows that the assumption of the “existence” of such indefinable numbers inevitably leads to irremediable contradictions.

 The contradictions of indefinable numbers

-First of all, we note that we can enumerate all symbol combinations of the form of 0⁄10, 0⁄100, 0⁄1000, … to define a set A, and that we can enumerate all symbol combinations of the form of 1⁄10, 1⁄100, 1⁄1000, … to define a set B. So both of the sets A and B are denumerable.
-By the conventional rules it can easily be shown that the union of the two sets A and B is also denumerable.
-Furthermore, any subset of a denumerable set is also denumerable.
-This means that every possible set of combinations of symbols of the form of 0⁄10, 0⁄100, 0⁄1000, … and of the form of 1⁄10, 1⁄100, 1⁄1000, … is denumerable.
-And for a real number, a defined sequence of digits such as 0.101… can be used to represent a sequential sum of fractions such as 1⁄10 + 0⁄100 + 1⁄1000 + …, so every decimal expansion of a number is denumerable, that is, the digits of the decimal expansion of any real number constitute a countable set: there is a first digit, a second digit, and so on, and every digit has an associated natural number that denotes its position in the sequence.
+First of all, we note that we can enumerate all symbol combinations of the form of 0⁄2 , 0⁄4 , 0⁄8 , … 0⁄2n , … to define a set A, and that we can enumerate all symbol combinations of the form of 1⁄2 , 1⁄4 , 1⁄8 , … 1⁄2n , … to define a set B. So both of the sets A and B are denumerable.
+By the conventional rules it can easily be shown that the union of the two sets A and B is also denumerable, and furthermore any subset of a denumerable set is also denumerable.
+This means that every possible set of combinations of fractions of the form of 0⁄2 , 0⁄4 , 0⁄8 , … 0⁄2n , … and of the form of 1⁄2 , 1⁄4 , 1⁄8 , … 1⁄2n , … is denumerable.
+And for a real number, in the binary base, a defined sequence of digits such as 0.101… can be used to represent the corresponding sequence of fractions - here expressed in decimal notation as: 1⁄2 , 0⁄4 , 1⁄8 , … an ⁄2n , … , where an = 0 or 1; in binary notation, this would be 1⁄10 , 0⁄100 , 1⁄1000 , … an ⁄10n , … ).
+And so, for any number, the set of all such fractions an ⁄2n where an = 1 defines that number.
 This applies regardless of whether there can or cannot be indefinable real numbers.

-But if there “exist ” indefinable real numbers, which is the conventional claim that follows on from The secondary argument that is tacked onto the Diagonal proof - then it follows that it must be impossible to define an enumeration function f (n) for any such indefinable number, that could, for any given natural number n, correctly output the nth digit of that indefinable real number - otherwise, if there were such a function, then that would completely define that real number and that number would be definable.
+Hence if there “exist” indefinable real numbers, which is the conventional claim that follows on from The secondary argument that is tacked onto the Diagonal proof - then it follows that it must be impossible to define an enumeration for any such associated set of natural numbers - otherwise, if there were such a defined enumeration, then that would completely define that real number and that number would be definable.

-This follows since we have just demonstrated an example that shows that this is not the case - we have just shown that it is impossible to define a one-to-one correspondence between the natural numbers and the digits of any hypothetical indefinable number - even though there cannot be any “extra” digits in the decimal expansion of any such indefinable number.
+This follows since we have just demonstrated an example that shows that this is not the case - we have just shown that it is impossible to define a one-to-one correspondence between the natural numbers and the subset of natural numbers that could define the digits of any hypothetical indefinable number - even though there cannot be any “extra” digits in the binary expansion of any such indefinable number.

 And that means that the assumption that the impossibility of a one-to-one correspondence between two infinite sets implies that there must be “more” elements in one infinite set than the other is logically untenable, since that assumption itself leads directly to the conclusion that very same assumption cannot be correct.

-Hence we have the case where the assumption that the impossibility of a definable one-to-one correspondence between two sets necessarily implies that one set has “more” elements than the other, actually leads to the conclusion that the impossibility of a definable one-to-one correspondence between two sets does not in fact necessarily imply that one set has “more” elements than the other - which directly contradicts the original assumption - which was: if it is impossible to define a one-to-one correspondence between two infinite sets, then one set must have “more” elements than the other.
+Hence we have the case where the assumption that the impossibility of a definable one-to-one correspondence between two sets necessarily implies that one set has “more” elements than the other, actually leads to the conclusion that the impossibility of a definable one-to-one correspondence between two sets does not in fact necessarily imply that one set has “more” elements than the other - which directly contradicts the original assumption - which was: if it is impossible to define a one-to-one correspondence between two infinite sets, then one set must have a different cardinal number than the other, and must have “more” elements than the other.